exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 The adapter supports automatic mapping inference.
 This allows you to omit the `mapping` element from the EDML definition.
 The virtual schema will then infer the mapping from the schema of the source.

-Currently this is only supported for Parquet files using the [file based virtual schemas](https://github.com/exasol/virtual-schema-common-document-files).
+Currently this is only supported for Parquet and CSV files using the [file based virtual schemas](https://github.com/exasol/virtual-schema-common-document-files).

 ### Notes